 It’s not just that President Donald Trump loves Dobbs’ show and his on-air style.
 It’s not just that the president asks West Wing aides and confidants if they’ve seen specific, recent segments of Dobbs’ program, or that Trump calls the cable-news personality semi-regularly to gossip or solicit counsel, or that he’s boosted Dobbs on his Twitter account.
 It’s not just that the president has sat for a friendly interview with Dobbs or that he is on a first-name basis with “Lou.”

 Indeed, much of this can describe Trump’s relationships with various other television personalities.
-What sets Dobbs apart is the degree to which the president views him as a political and populism godfather, the #MAGA Socrates to Trump’s Plato.
+What sets Dobbs apart is the degree to which the president views him as a populist political godfather, the #MAGA Socrates to Trump’s Plato.

 As such, Dobbs doesn’t get to just interview and socialize with the president; he is involved in some of the administration’s more sensitive discussions.
 During the first year of the Trump era, the president has patched in Dobbs via speakerphone to multiple meetings in the Oval Office so that he could offer his two cents, according to three sources familiar with these conversations.
 Trump will ask Dobbs for his opinion before and after his senior aides or Cabinet members have spoken.
 Occasionally, he will cut off an official so the Fox Business host can jump in.

 Dobbs, these sources all independently recounted, has been patched in to senior-level meetings on issues such as trade and tax policy—meetings that featured officials such as senior policy adviser Stephen Miller, former top economic adviser Gary Cohn, former chief strategist Steve Bannon, trade adviser Peter Navarro, and Treasury Secretary Steve Mnuchin.